gpmcadam/Blog/contents/articles/devember-02/index.md

  - At the start of this project I decided to test out Atom.
 I had previously been using Sublime Text 3 (which I use full time otherwise).
-My summary: it's a great idea and an amazing achivement, but I'm not sure it's ready to be used generally.
+My summary: it's a great idea and an amazing achievement, but I'm not sure it's ready to be used generally.
 I'll revisit this editor in the future, but even for this small side project, it's not up to the task.
    ![](bye-bye-atom.jpg)